-It seems likely that Cypripedium candidum was actually a common species on the prairies of southern and western Minnesota before the advent of large-scale agriculture in the late 19th century.
-Since that time it has declined in proportion to the decline in its prairie habitat, a loss estimated at greater than 95%.
-This loss is quite apparent and dramatic when driving through the prairie region of the state and seeing mile upon mile of corn fields where once there was prairie.
+It seems likely that Cypripedium candidum (small white lady's-slipper) was actually a common species on the prairies of southern and western Minnesota before the advent of large-scale agriculture in the late 19th century.
+Since that time it has declined in proportion to the decline in its prairie habitat, a loss estimated at greater than 98% (Minnesota's Remaining Native Prairie).
+This loss is quite apparent and dramatic when driving through the prairie region of the state and seeing mile upon mile of corn fields, where once there was prairie.
 Botanical surveys of remnant prairie habitats in Minnesota since 1980 have located and documented nearly 200 occurrences of C. candidum, which makes Minnesota the stronghold of this species.
 In fact, Minnesota probably has more plants than all other states and Canadian provinces combined.
-And yet, the species in Minnesota has experienced a 95%+ population decline; a trend which continues today.
+And yet, the species in Minnesota has experienced a 95%+ population decline; a trend that continues today.
 Since 1980, C. candidum has disappeared from many of the smaller sites where it had previously been documented.
 These smaller habitats are often "postage stamp" fragments less than 4 ha (10 ac.) in size, and they make up the greatest number of occupied sites, if not number of individuals.
 Needless to say, their loss is extremely troubling.
-Beacuse of its dramatic habitat loss and the continental significance of Minnesota populations, C. candidum was listed as a state special concern species in 1984.
+Because of its dramatic habitat loss and the continental significance of Minnesota populations, C. candidum was listed as a state special concern species in 1984.

 The stems of C. candidum are 10-35 cm (3.9-13.8 in.) tall, with up to 50 or more arising from a single branching rhizome.
 The leaves number 2-4, and are mostly in the upper half of the stem.
 They are narrowly ovate to lance-elliptical or elliptical, 5-15 cm (2.0-5.9 in.) long, and 2-6 cm (0.8-2.4 in.) wide.
 The inflorescence is a single flower subtended by a leaflike bract 3.3-11 cm (1.3-4.3 in.) long.
 The dorsal sepal is ovate to elliptical, greenish yellow, and 1.7-2.5 cm (0.7-1.0 in.) long.
 The lateral sepals are fused to form a single synsepal located directly below the pouch.
 The apex of the synsepal is split, otherwise it is similar to the dorsal sepal.
 The petals are lance-linear, similar in color to the sepals, and 2.1-4.1 cm (0.8-1.6 in.) long.
 The floral lip is an inflated pouch, white in color, occasionally with faint purple veins or spots, obovoid in shape, and 1.7-2.5 cm (0.7-1.0 in.) long (Smith 1993).